Camping in Wilderness

 - Clothing and footwear: Dress in layers but avoid cotton; choose shoes for hiking, water, and lounging at camp; and plan for inclement weather from snow and rain to intense heat and humidity.
 Break in your shoes beforehand to avoid blisters.

-- Shelter and bedding: Choose a tent that fits your family size and needs and consider the right combination of sleeping bag, sleeping bag liner, sleeping pad(s), and pillow to keep you warm enough at night.
+- Shelter and bedding: Choose a shelter that fits your family or group size and needs.
+Tents provide additional space and warmth while hammocks are lighter, and when used properly, provide many of the same benefits as tents but with a smaller footprint of impact on the land.
+Consider the right combination of sleeping bag, sleeping bag liner, sleeping pad, and pillow to keep you warm enough at night.
 If your gear is new, spend the night "camping" in your backyard to ensure your sleep system is waterproof, warm, and comfortable.

 - Food preparation and storage: Test your stove by cooking a backcountry meal at home.
 If using a fuel-powered stove, verify your estimates of fuel needed for your trip.
 Clean your camp cookwear before departing and take measures to eliminate unnecessary items and food packaging.
 Make sure you have equipment such as a bear canister or hang bag and rope to keep food safe from animals.

 - Campfires: Lightweight fire pans or fire blankets are a must to help prevent vegetation and soil damage in areas without existing fire grates.
 Only have fires when and where allowed.

 - Water filtration: Clean and test your filtration system at home and consider bringing a backup filtration method (ex.
 Iodine tablets) in case your primary one fails in the field.